-Congress recently addressed this issue through the establishment of the Overcriminalization Task Force within the House Judiciary Committee in May 2013.
+In May 2013 Congress established the Overcriminalization Task Force within the House Judiciary Committee.
 The Task Force held hearings on a variety of overcriminalization topics and convened its final hearings in July 2014.
 To learn more about the Task Force, including video of its hearings and official witness testimony, click here.
+To learn more about NACDL's efforts to tackle this problem and foster meaningful reform, visit our "Advocacy and Scholarship" page.

 Watch the videos below to learn how overcriminalization twists our criminal justice system into an inefficient, ineffective, and expensive burden on our society: